dongyyy/RecyclerViewCardViewLab/README.md

 # RecyclerViewCardViewLab

-The way to use RecyclerView and CardView in Android Studio
+The example of using RecyclerView and CardView in Android Studio